Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/object-storage.md

             )
 ```

-It also prints out the object name, size and creation date of each object.
+It, also, prints out the object name, size and creation date of each object.

-### Changing object's ACL
+### Changing object ACL
 >ACL = access control lists

 To make objects to be publicly readable or to be private, use the next block of code: